CalumMcM/EcoVadis-Churn-Prediction/README.md

 ### Pre-training:

-Before data was passed to the model to train, the following fields were removed: 'RowNumber', 'CustomerId', 'Surname', 'CustomerFeedback'.
-These fields were removed as they held either personal information such as 'Surname' or they were fields that would not help predictions.
+Before data was passed to the model to train, the following fields were removed: 'RowNumber', 'CustomerId', 'Surname', and 'CustomerFeedback'.
+These fields were removed as they held either personal information such as 'Surname' or they were fields that would not help predictions as they would be unique to each user or incomprehensible to the model.

 As well as removing these fields certain fields had label encoding applied to them.
 This was done to convert them from being of the String data type to an integer data type which the model will be able to better use as part of integer encoding.

+Certain data fields such as 'Balance (EUR)' and 'EstimatedSalary' were momentarily rounded to the nearest thousand to see if binning the values into buckets would improve results, but it did not and so this pre-processing was removed.

-The training data was split into the ratio of 70% train and 30% test.
+The data was randomly split such that 70% made up the training data and 30% made up the test data.

 ### Evaluation

-Confusion matrices were produced for the results in order to visualise displacement of predictions, while classification reports were also generated in order to understand the precision, recall and f1-score of the model.
+Confusion matrices were produced for the results in order to visualise displacement of predictions, while classification reports also generated in order to understand the precision, recall and f1-score of the model.
 The following are the results:

 Random Forest: